ekshaks/ragpipe/README.md

 See the example in the `examples/insurance` directory.

-# Dependencies
+# Key Dependencies

-The current ragpipe version relies on
+Ragpipe relies on
-- LlamaIndex for parsing markdown documents.
+- `LlamaIndex`: for parsing markdown documents
+- `rank_bm25`: for BM25 based retrieval
+- `fastembed`: dense and sparse embeddings
+- `litellm`: interact with LLM APIs